dakanji/RefindPlus/BUILDING.md

 - Drag the `RepoUpdater.sh` file into Terminal
 - Press `Enter`

-**NB:** If you get an error after running the script, try running it again.
+**NB:** If you get an error after running the script, try running it again as subsequent runs should realign things.
+If the script still fails after a fourth attempt, use the manual sync steps outlined below instead.

 ### Sync Manually
 #### RefindPlusUDK